Mocking Styles in Testing: Narrow vs Broad

 When Narrow mocks shine

-• Critical business logic
+• Critical business rules

-• Financial or compliance-sensitive flows
+• Financial or compliance-sensitive logic

-• APIs with strict contracts
+• APIs with strict or fragile contracts

 Broad Mocks Explained

-They care about:
+They care about things like:

 • Returned values